INSRapperswil/Antimony/README.md

 node ./start.js
 ```

-### The Online Version
+### The Online Build

-The online version requires a backend which does not exist yet.
+The online build requires a backend which does not exist yet.
 For testing purposes, we implemented a simple mock backend that handles all API calls and creates fake deployments.

 It is served on `localhost:8100` by default.
 This can be changed in `./start.js`.